 HushList supports file attachments and embedding arbitrary binary data, it is not limited to ASCII.
-HushList does not impose file size limits and network fees and CPU/RAM costs provide natural incentives for spammers to find cheaper and easier-to-access dumping grounds.

 Design of HushList

 The design of HushList is inspired by Git.
 The reference implementation is a command-line program which is a very thin wrapper around an API, which is implemented as a various Perl modules.
 HushList uses many of the same subcommands as Git which have intuitive meanings, which provide "easy-onramps" to learn how to use the CLI.